elixir-oasis/oasis/README.md

   * creating lib/common/api/get_pets.ex
   ```

-  We can see all generated files are moved into the expected path, all modules' name start with `Common.Api`.
+We can see all generated files are moved into the expected path, and all modules' name start with `Common.Api`.

 Summarize about the name space of generation code:

-* \#a The optional `--name-space` argument to the `mix oas.gen.plug` command line is in the highest priority to set the name space;
+  1. The optional `--name-space` argument to the `mix oas.gen.plug` command line is in the highest priority to set the name space;

-* \#b.
-We can use "x-oasis-name-space" extension field of the OAS's Paths Object as a global naming if we want to save and maintain it in the document;
+  2. We can use "x-oasis-name-space" extension field of the OAS's Paths Object as a global naming if we want to save and maintain it in the document;

-* \#c.
-We also can set "x-oasis-name-space" extension field in each Operation Object in the document, but this case may be overwrote by #a and #b cases.
+  3. We also can set "x-oasis-name-space" extension field in each Operation Object in the document, but this case may be overridden by #1 and #2 cases.

+#### HTTP request handler files in pairs

 The generated HTTP request handler files are named in pairs, one is `pre_operation.ex`, and another is `operation.ex`, the name beginning with **`pre_`** file is in charge of converting and validating the parameters of each HTTP request definition, the content of this file will be updated according to the section of the document changes or `Oasis` upgrade in the future, so we ***CAN NOT*** write any business logic in this file; another file is only created in the first time of generation as long as this file does not exist, this is a common `Plug` module which is after the defined preprocessor by `Plug`'s pipeline, we need to fill in business logic in here.